 If you happen to reside in Durham, NC then you’re lucky to have access to this mother-daughter operation that has been open since 2016.
 Succulents are like training wheels in the plant world, but if we’re being honest, size doesn’t really matter in this arena.
 Sometimes a full-grown plant is too big of a commitment to make, especially during times like these!

 Hana Nagel is out here bringing us some of the best vintage home goods in the world all the way from Montreal.
 Come for the goodies, stay for the giveaways!

 Phoebe-Collings James is a multidisciplinary artist based in London.
 She describes Mudbelly as her “ceramic gut” of wheel thrown pots and vessels that are inspired by cephalopods suckers and poppy pods.
-A small collection of her work is still available to purchase at Salter House.

 Upgrade your residence with American-made luxury wallpapers, fabrics, floor mats, and more!
 This contemporary home decor brand is owned and founded by interior designer Lynai Williams Jones in 2012.

 Sinan Franklin’s mindful stationary brand offers paper goods that are crafted with good intentions in San Francisco.
 Elevate your consciousness and stock up on their card decks, notebooks, calendars, and habit trackers.